 Dental implants are now becoming a more popular treatment to replace missing teeth, as they provide a longer-term solution, slow down bone loss and preserve nearby healthy tooth tissue.

 An implant is a titanium metal fitting that is inserted into your jawbone, acting as a substitute for a tooth root.
 It helps support one or more false teeth.

 Implants can be used to replace:

-Fixed bridge – multiple implants are placed and bridges are attached to them.
+All Teeth - Fixed bridge, multiple implants are placed and bridges are attached to them.

 Dental implants are very durable and cost effective long term option.
 Various studies have shown well over 90% of dental implants continue to be in function after 20 years.

 Are implants always able to replace a missing tooth?